 - If you have a specific topic you want to discuss, feel free to email and schedule a time in advance.
-This can include course work or other speaking opportunities you would like help on. - If you are unable to attend my scheduled office hours, we can set up an appointment at another time, either in person or via Zoom. - Office hours this semester will be held both in person and via Zoom please feel free to utilize the meeting format that fits your comfort level. - If an emergency arises so you cannot make a scheduled appointment, please contact me by email as soon as possible.
+This can include coursework or other speaking opportunities you would like help on. - If you are unable to attend my scheduled office hours, we can set up an appointment at another time, either in person or via Zoom. - If an emergency arises so you cannot make a scheduled appointment, please contact me by email as soon as possible.